 - Paterson – 49 miles to festival site.
 OPEN 24 HOURS

-Preparing for the drive
+Preparing for the Drive

 Shambhala Music Festival is accessible by a dirt road off Highway 3, 6 km east of Salmo, BC.
-Your vehicle should be in good working, the road can be rough.
+Your vehicle should be in good working order, the road can be rough.
 RCMP roadblocks on the way into Salmo are common during the festival, and your car may be taken off the road if it does not meet safety standards.

 We recommend you fill your gas tank before you enter the festival grounds and clean or replace your air filter before heading home, these roads are dusty!